Seirdy/seirdy.one/content/posts/website-best-practices.md

 ### Other tips

 Designers already test their websites with multiple browser engines to ensure cross-browser compatibility.
 Screen readers deserve the same treatment.
-Orca, NVDA, VoiceOver, and TalkBack all have unique behavior and varying levels of support for HTML and ARIA.
+Orca, NVDA, VoiceOver, TalkBack, and ChromeVox all have unique behavior and varying levels of support for HTML and ARIA.

 Screen readers on touch screen devices are also quite different from their desktop counterparts, and typically feature fewer capabilities.
 Be sure to test on both desktop and mobile.